fortran-lang/fpm-docs/pages/how-to/installation.md

 ## {fab}`linux` Arch Linux user repository

-The Arch Linux user repository (AUR) contains two packages for the Fortran package manager (fpm).
+The Arch Linux user repository (AUR) contains two packages for the Fortran Package Manager (fpm).
 With the [fortran-fpm-bin](https://aur.archlinux.org/packages/fortran-fpm-bin/) installs the statically linked Linux/x86\_64 binary from the release page, while the [fortran-fpm](https://aur.archlinux.org/packages/fortran-fpm/) package will bootstrap fpm from source.

 Select one of the PKGBUILDs and retrieve it with